Lightning-Chart/lcjs-example-0002-styledSplines/README.md

         // SolidLine can have only SolidFill fill-style. new SolidFill().setColor(ColorRGBA(96, 204, 232))
     )
-    // Set thinkness of the stroke.
+    // Set thickness of the stroke.
     .setThickness(5.0)

 // Apply styling settings to the series.